 People who have genius traits tend to think about problems and concepts in a much more dynamic way.
 As a result, they are unlikely to accept information and facts on face value.
 Instead, they will want to defy and test conventional thinking.
 Talking to someone who possesses genius traits can be tricky, as they may wish to challenge your way of thinking.

 People who are truly innovative will want to push boundaries.
 They will not be satisfied taking the safe route, especially if they feel they are close to making a discovery.
-This approach to life can sometimes mean they put themselves in risk, whether physically or in regards to the progression of their career, but ultimately this can lead to ground-breaking work.
+This approach to life can sometimes mean they put themselves at risk, whether physically or in regard to the progression of their career, but ultimately this can lead to ground-breaking work.